 Meditation These retreats focus very much on the development of our formal meditation practice.
 As walking and sitting meditation take up most of the day, these demanding retreats enable us to go deeper into our practice than is usually possible.
 The practice here is that of Samatha-Vipassana – calm and insight, which is supported by the development of loving-kindness.
-Mindfulness is developed at all times, not just when practising sitting and walking meditation, but also when eating, washing the dishes, vacuuming and so on.
+Mindfulness and awareness is developed at all times, not just when practising sitting and walking meditation, but also when eating, washing the dishes, vacuuming and so on.

 Traditions Certain traditions form an integral part of the practice during these retreats and we ask everybody to follow them as best they can, These include morning and evening chanting, bowing to the principal Buddha image when entering and leaving the shrine room, being respectful of monks and nuns, and so on.
 Things will be explained in more detail when you arrive.